Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-set-wideband-receiver.rst

 This might be useful of receivers that have otherwise narrow band receiver that prevents them to be used with some remotes.
 Wide band receiver might also be more precise.
-On the other hand its disadvantage it usually reduced range of reception.
+On the woke other hand its disadvantage it usually reduced range of reception.

 .. note::